-A scheduled check-up for your furnace is probably at the bottom of your to-do list.
-However, as we approach the frostier months, now is the smartest time to guarantee your furnace is ready to provide you maximum comfort throughout the winter months.
+A regular check-up for your furnace is probably at the bottom of your to-do list.
+However, as we approach the colder months, now is the smartest time to guarantee your furnace is ready to provide you maximum comfort throughout the winter months.

 Among the leading ways to prevent a breakdown and make sure it runs efficiently is with yearly scheduled tune-ups on your furnace

 .
-Just like most mechanical equipment, the working life of a furnace will be extended with preventive maintenance, by ensuring that all the elements of the unit are working efficiently.
+Just like any mechanical equipment, the working life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
 In addition, regular cleanings can help pinpoint going concerns before they become big problems and you end up paying emergency rates on a cold winter night.
 Additionally, because furnaces burn fuel to make it hot, it’s important to inspect all the various parts to ensure there aren’t any splits or leaks that could impact the safety of your home.
-Taking the time to schedule a tune-up, even if your system appears to be functioning properly, will save you time, stress, and money throughout the heating season.
+Taking the time to schedule a tune-up, even if it looks like it’s working just fine, will save you time, stress, and money throughout the heating season.

 Is it true my warranty is voided if I don’t get my furnace serviced?

-Most manufacturers’ warranties require annual equipment maintenance to stay valid, so skipping your tune-ups can sometimes result in losing your furnace warranty, which can be major money if your furnace does ever stop working in the middle of a cold snap.
-Make sure you get all you can from your warranty by making sure it stays valid as long as possible with yearly furnace system tune-ups from Bob Brown Service Experts.
+Most manufacturers’ warranties require annual system maintenance to remain valid, so neglecting your tune-ups can sometimes result in losing your furnace warranty, which can be major money if your furnace does ever stop working in the middle of winter.
+Be sure to get all you can from your warranty by making sure it stays valid as long as possible with annual furnace system tune-ups from Bob Brown Service Experts.

 What can I do to troubleshoot my furnace before calling a tech for service?